Manage communication from your prospects, customers, retailers, wholesalers, and suppliers, all from one place.

 If, after 1 hour, the message is still unreplied, then the message is labeled with ⚠️ SLA BREACH and assigned to a Level 3 member.

-You can also add working hours to your rules to make sure SLAs are only triggered during the workweek.
-For a real customer example, watch this video:
+You can also add business hours to your rules to make sure SLAs are only triggered during the workweek.

 Are you tired of customers complaining about unreplied emails?
 Or long response times?
 Are you ready to enhance your customer's experience?
 Then it's time to try Missive and adopt an SLA to achieve your response time goals.